-- (a) quotations must be obtained in writing from the different providers whose names appear on the list of accredited service providers of the Municipality; - (b) in the case of specialised plant, machinery and vehicles, quotations may be obtained from providers who are not listed, provided that such providers supply the information as set out in paragraph 16 of this Policy; - (c) if it is not possible to obtain at least 3 quotations, the reasons must be recorded and approved by the Chief Financial Officer or an official(s) designated by the Chief Financial Officer.
+- (a) quotations must be obtained in writing from the different providers whose names appear on the Central Supplier Database; - (c) if it is not possible to obtain at least 3 quotations, the reasons must be recorded and approved by the Chief Financial Officer or an official(s) designated by the Chief Financial Officer.
 Documentary proof must be provided that quotations have been requested; - (d) the official(s) referred in (c) above must within 3 days after the end of each month report to the Chief Financial Officer on any approvals given during that month by that official(s); and - (e) the names of the service providers and their written quotations must be recorded.